Appalachian studies: Scholarship

 Berea College president W.D.
-Weatherford received a Ford Foundation grant in 1957 to underwrite an exhaustive regional study, The Southern Appalachian Region: A Survey, published in 1962, which many see as the beginning of the modern Appalachian studies movement (Blaustein 47–8).
+Weatherford received a Ford Foundation grant in 1957 to underwrite an exhaustive regional study, The Southern Appalachian Region: A Survey, published in 1962, which many see as the beginning of the modern Appalachian studies movement.

 In 1966, West Virginia University librarian Robert F. Munn noted that "more nonsense has been written about the Southern Mountains than any comparable area in the United States."
-He also observed that there was "distressingly little in the way of useful primary and secondary materials" available for historical research on Appalachia" (Munn 1966).
+He also observed that there was "distressingly little in the way of useful primary and secondary materials" available for historical research on Appalachia".

 Over the four decades since Munn's comments, a wealth of excellent Appalachian scholarship has been published.
 Appalachian Studies is interdisciplinary, as befits the study of a complex and diverse region and people.
 Appalachian Studies includes such disciplines as history, literature, anthropology, music, religion, economics, education, environment, folklore and folk customs, labor issues, women's issues, ethnicity, health care, community organizing, economic development, coal mining, tourism, art, demography, migration, and urban & rural planning.
 Appalachian scholarship has addressed – and continues to address – various issues within all of these academic disciplines.

 Several academic journals are dedicated to Appalachian Studies, including Appalachian Journal, published by Appalachian State University, Journal of Appalachian Studies, published by the Appalachian Studies Association, Now & Then, published by East Tennessee State University, and Appalachian Heritage, published by Berea College.
-For a larger list of pertinent Appalachian Studies journals and magazines, refer to Marie Tedesco's Selected Bibliography on the Appalachian Studies Association website.

 Much of the scholarship and research about Appalachia is done by scholars who are members of the Appalachian Studies Association.

 Academics

 A number of colleges and universities in and around Appalachia offer courses and degrees in Appalachian Studies.
-These range from a Master of Arts in Appalachian Studies offered at Appalachian State University and East Tennessee State University, to undergraduate minors at a dozen schools.
+These range from a Master of Arts in Appalachian Studies offered at Appalachian State University, Shepherd University, and East Tennessee State University, to undergraduate minors at a dozen schools.
 Many schools also have Appalachian Studies collections and archives in their libraries.